Here Are The Reasons Everyone Should Be Thrifting

 Most thrift stores support really great causes so you can feel good about all your purchases.
 Donations go towards helping the homeless, battered women, job training for people with disabilities, and many other causes.
 Spending at your local thrift store is an awesome way to help give back to your community.

-The thrift stores are filled with real vintage and authentic designer items, you just gotta dig a little!
+The thrift stores are filled with real vintage and authentic designer items; you just gotta dig a little!
 Having a few cool vintage pieces adds a little something unique to your regular, everyday wardrobe.
-Best part is, no one else will have them.
+The best part is, no one else will have them.